 Balusters or pickets are the rail components used to provide infill for deck guardrails.
 IRC code prohibits guardrails from having any openings that would allow a 4" sphere to pass through.
 This rule produces the need for an attractive and economical repeated system for filling in the openings between rail posts and rail top and bottom members.

-Because of the spacing requirement you will need a lot of pickets or balusters even for a short length of rail.
+Because of the spacing requirement, you will need a lot of pickets or balusters even for a short length of rail.
 Balusters will certainly be the most expensive rail component for your project.
-Years ago most deck builders used wood 2x2's nailed to the deck rim and top rail to meet the requirement.
+Years ago, most deck builders used wooden 2x2s nailed to the deck rim and top rail to meet the requirement.

-Mark the center of your rails.
+3. Mark the center of your rails.
 Make your marks on the inside faces.
-These marks will act as a guide as you layout your baluster connectors.
+These marks will act as a guide as you lay out your baluster connectors.

-This slide shows 2 options for baluster spacing on straight or angled rail sections.
-The lower 2x4 example shows placing the dark black center mark (to the right) between 2 balusters.
-This will provide a more even spacing next to the rail post.
+4. This slide shows two options for baluster spacing on straight or angled rail sections.
+The lower 2x4 example shows placing the dark black center mark (to the right) between two balusters.
+This will provide more even spacing next to the rail post.
 The upper 2x4 example shows installing a baluster at the center mark.
-This will result in the end balusters being placed to close to the rail posts.
+This will result in the end balusters being placed too close to the rail posts.

-Install your bottom rail 1-1/2" above the deck floor if you are using a 2x4 or 2x6 rail cap with 26" balusters to assemble a 36" high guard rail.
+6. Install your bottom rail 1 1/2" above the deck floor, if you are using a 2x4 or 2x6 rail cap with 26" balusters to assemble a 36" high guardrail.